AI-genome/academic/_news/announcement_8.md

 related_posts: false
 ---

 <a href="https://doi.org/10.1093/bib/bbac459">Happy to be an co-author of PRSUP paper.
-It is publised at Briefings in Bioinformatics :smile:</a>
+It is publised at Briefings in Bioinformatics.</a>